Single charge transport in a fully superconducting SQUISET locally tuned by self-inductance effects

 Nano-engineered superconducting electrodes\cite{Enrico2017} introduce an alternative control parameter, the magnetic flux, that can act on the population of quasiparticles charge carriers\cite{Manninen1999} via quantum interference\cite{Giazotto2010}.
 Short metallic nanowires have been embedded in superconducting loops \cite{Enrico2016} leaving enough space to be coupled to a Coulombic island through mesoscopic tunnel junctions.
 The present technology, which is mostly based on aluminum tunnel junctions, is then further extended by an unprecedented level of control and flexibility offered by localized magnetic fluxes.
 Various approaches exploiting these phenomena demonstrated state-of-the-art magnetic flux sensing capabilities\cite{Ligato2017,Ronzani2017,Dambrosio2015} and single charges states manipulation\cite{Enrico2017} but still lack for on-chip control.

 Here we demonstrate that two local magnetic fluxes can be used to manipulate the electrodes density of states of a fully superconducting SQUISET and to efficiently modify its electron transport properties.
-In particular, we show how the typical Coulomb energy of the island can be controlled by the quasiparticle spectra of the source and drain electrodes by acting on two on-chip coils.
+In particular, we show how the typical Coulomb energy of the island can be controlled by the quasiparticle spectra of the source and drain electrodes by exploiting self-inductance effects.